David Fishelson: Personal life

 Fishelson is a member of The Dramatists Guild, a Tony voter, and an occasional lecturer in theatre producing, nonprofit management, and playwriting.
 His future, stated projects for the theatre include an adaptation of a "well-known French New Wave film for the stage", and "an original play about the Holocaust called The Hamlet Syndrome".
-He lives in Manhattan with his wife, and has two adult children.
+He lives in Manhattan and has two adult children.